-After the morning hike, I took a turn for the worse from my zebu stew encounter and the resulting fever of 103 with chills necessitated a detour to the local hospital.
+After the morning hike, I took a turn for the worse from my zebu stew encounter and the resulting fever of 103 F with chills necessitated a detour to the local hospital.
 Having tested negative for malaria, I was given prescriptions and summarily discharged.
 The total bill for the emergency room visit, test, as well as medications for fever and turista came to 200,000 Malagasy ariaries, a whopping $90 USD!
 Yes we’re definitely not in Kansas and the US medical system anymore…

-One of the largest lemurs, the black and white Indri lemur makes a haunting call that’s reminiscent of humpback whale songs.
+One of the largest lemurs, the black and white Indri lemur makes a haunting call that’s somewhat reminiscent of humpback whale songs.

 It’s fascinating to see locals carrying everything from sacks of food and charcoal briquettes to stacks of bricks on their heads.
 Their ability to balance heavy, odd shaped stacks while walking long distances is truly incredible!